 The following information is displayed without specialism or distinction between different teams such as nursing and medical.
 Additionally, treatment has been broken down into general, cancelled and plan (i.e. concern raised about the treatment plan offered/not offered and options considered) subcategories.
+For the purposes of the categorisation, surgery and appointments have been considered treatment.

-These changes from previous reports are to make the information easier to understand at a glance and show commonality of themes that have been identified within investigations over this period.
+Presentation of this information is to align to the changes made last year to make the information easier to understand at a glance and show commonality of themes that have been identified within investigations over this period.